What would you think if your boss got on his/her knees and started polishing your shoes without warning?

 - To show that those who believe in Him will be cleansed from sin.

 - To show the fulfillment of one of the Prophet Isaiah’s prophecies:

 - To reiterate what He taught in other occasions:

-For whoever exalts himself will be humbled, and whoever humbles himself will be exalted.
-(Matthew 23:12)“I tell you the truth, anyone who will not receive the kingdom of God like a little child will never enter it.”(Mark 10:15)
+“I tell you the truth, anyone who doesn’t receive the Kingdom of God like a child will never enter it.”Mark 10:15

-- To show instill in them to Love one another as they love themselves.
-(Matthew 22:29)
+- To instill in them to Love one another as they love themselves.

 God likes humility.
 God hates pride.